RedHat-UX/red-hat-design-system/elements/rh-alert/docs/10-style.md

----
-spacers:
-  - --rh-space-md
-  - --rh-space-lg
-  - --rh-space-xl
----

 ## Style

 An alert contains title text with an icon, body text, and a close button.
 They may also include action buttons below the text or inline links.
 There are two variants, toast and inline, which serve different purposes.

 ### Anatomy